HPE Home

 1st Place - Austin Elementary

-2nd Place - Tisinger Elementary
+2nd Place - Galloway Elementary

-3rd Place - Shands Elementary
+3rd Place - Tisinger Elementary

 Students